StephenOTT/STIX-Java/README.md

-# Charon

-:exclamation: THIS IS A ACTIVE WORK IN PROGRESS: NOT PRODUCTION READY :exclamation:

-# STIX 2.x Java Library
+# STIX 2.x Java library

 The libary aims to provide a flexible full implementation of [STIX 2.x](https://oasis-open.github.io/cti-documentation/resources#stix-20-specification).
 This means that a default implementation is provided that meets the STIX JSON specification and the core objects